hspaay/iotc.golang/README.md

-# myzone.golang
+# iotzone.golang
-myzone.golang is the core library in the Golang language *for developers of MyZone publishers*.
+iotzone.golang is the core library in the Golang language *for developers of iotzone publishers*.
 It serves as a reference implementation in the golang language.

-myzone is a convention for publishing information on a message bus.
+iotzone is an implementation of the iotconnect standard for publishing and subscribing to IoT information on a message bus.
 This library is part of the reference implementation.
-The convention can be found at: https://github.com/hspaay/myzone.convention
+The convention can be found at: https://github.com/hspaay/iotzone.convention

 ## This Library Provides
 * systemd launcher for linux
-* Management of nodes, inputs and outputs (see myzone.convention for further explanation)
+* Management of nodes, inputs and outputs (see iotconnect standard for further explanation)
 * Auto publish discovery when nodes and configuration are updated
 * Auto publish updates to output values
 * Provide hooks to handle control input messages
 * Provide hooks to handle configuration updates
-* Define the MyZone data types in Golang
+* Define the iotzone data types in Golang

 ## Getting Started (Linux)

-This section describes how to get started building your own MyZone publisher in golang using this library.
+This section describes how to get started building your own iotzone publisher in golang using this library.
 The first part describes the project setup to start building.
 The second part shows how to create a simple weather forecast publisher.
 The instructions are for Linux but building for MacOS or Windows should not be too different.

 This example uses Go modules as this lets you control versioning and choose your own project folder location.